 Whilst Aluminium doesn’t rust in the way that Steel does, it is very prone to corrosion and in many situations is no better than Steel.
 It is also quite expensive.
 The heat resistance is very good.

 Metal – Stainless Steel

-PP is an ideal material for constructing Fume Cupboards as it is not only highly chemical resistant in terms of corrosion, rust or staining but it is also considerably lighter, better for thermal insulation and of course requires no powder coating/painting.
+Polypropylene is an ideal material for constructing fume cabinets as it is not only highly chemical resistant in terms of corrosion, rust or staining but it is also considerably lighter, better for thermal insulation and of course requires no powder coating/painting.